jdez427/ntp-mcp/SETUP_GUIDE.md

 ## Quick Start (Automatic Setup)

-Run the setup script to automatically configure your timezone:
+Run the setup script to automatically configure your timezone and install the MCP:

 ```bash
 # Using Python (recommended - cross-platform)